BeeWarloc/cogboy/README.md

 ﻿# CogBoy

-A basic Gameboy emulator I made to learn a bit of rust.
+CogBoy is a rather incomplete Gameboy emulator I started writing as a project to learn rust.

-### State

-It's nowhere near complete, although it does run a couple of roms OK.
-You should really not use this, as there are tons of better alternatives out there.

-Just putting it out here for reference and backup. ;)
+It does seem to start and run the majority of games I throw at it, with a varying degree of correctness and stability.

 ### Dependencies